-I almost loathe posting this video, produced, as it was, by a production company calling themselves The Viral Factory.
+I almost loathe posting this video, purchase produced, sickness as it was, by a production company calling themselves The Viral Factory.
 It kind of makes me feel like a sap, duped into doing exactly what they wanted.
 Regardless of such inane, personal trepidation the video they produced for the soon-to-be open Westfield Stratford City is pretty impressive: A history of East London fashion over the last hundred years, set to music by Tristin Norwell.
 If it lacks anything it is, perhaps, some sort of indication of the decades as they rush by for the fashion ignorant, such as myself.

 There are, on this staff, any number of people who are, without a doubt, more well spoken and better qualified to comment on this subject than me.
 Many of them are in possession of the biological equipment that this product is, uh, aimed at.
 One of the staff has even commented on this brand’s questionable advertising only a few weeks ago.
 I must apologize in advance then.
 In the end you are not getting the insightful, well-reasoned and well-informed commentary that you, the loyal and erudite Coilhouse reader, deserve.
 Instead you are getting the blathering of the Catacombs’s most puerile and juvenile prisoner occupant.